Jeff Stoughton: Career

 With a new team of Jon Mead and Reid Carruthers, Stoughton won the 2011 Safeway Championship in Manitoba to qualify for the 2011 Tim Hortons Brier.
 There in London, Ontario, the team finished second in the round robin and went on to defeat Glenn Howard in the final 8-6, capturing Stoughton's third Brier championship.
 Stoughton and his team also did well at the world championships, finishing first in the round robin and defeating Scotland's Tom Brewster a total of three times to win his second world title.
 After was the second World title for both Stoughton and Gould, but after many years the first World title for Jon Mead.

 Stoughton throwing a rock at the 2018 Elite 10 Grand Slam curling event in Winnipeg, Manitoba.

 Stoughton failed to reach the 2012 Tim Hortons Brier after losing to eventual provincial champion Rob Fowler in the quarterfinals of the 2012 Safeway Championship.
 A few weeks later, Stoughton dropped lead Steve Gould from his team.
 It was then announced in May 2012 that Mark Nichols would join the team for the next season as lead.

 Stoughton won his first Canada Cup in 2012, defeating Glenn Howard's rink in the final.
 This gave his team a berth in the 2013 Canadian Olympic Curling Trials in his hometown of Winnipeg.
 Later in the season, Stoughton won the 2013 The National, completing a career Grand Slam.
 He qualified for his 10th Brier of his career by winning the 2013 Safeway Championship.
 At the 2013 Tim Hortons Brier, Stoughton led his Manitoba rink to an 8-3 round robin record.
 The team managed to make it to the final against Northern Ontario's Brad Jacobs whom they lost to.

 At the 2013 Olympic Trials, Stoughton's team finished the round robin with a 3-4 record, missing the playoffs.
 The team would win another Manitoba championship in 2014, earning the rink a trip to the 2014 Tim Hortons Brier.
 At the Brier, the team finished the round robin in a three-way time for first place with a 9-2 record.
 After losing to Quebec in the 3 vs. 4 match, they beat them in a re-match to claim the bronze medal.

 Despite retiring in 2015, Stoughton has made occasional returns to professional events in cameo roles.
 He participated in the 2017 Elite 10 Grand Slam event and returned to play the March 2018 Elite 10 curling event with Carruthers.
 There he skipped the team while throwing third stones, though the team failed to qualify for the playoffs.

 Coaching

 Following his retirement in 2015 as a professional curler, Stoughton served as a coach for Team Canada's mixed doubles at the 2018 Winter Olympics in Pyeongchang, Korea.
 He would serve as coach for Kaitlyn Lawes and John Morris as they won the Olympic gold medal.
-He currently serves as Curling Canada's men's and mixed doubles national coach and program manager.
+As of 2026, he served as Curling Canada's men's and mixed doubles national coach and program manager.